flutter/website/faq.md

 You can build full-featured apps with Flutter, including camera, geolocation, network, storage, 3rd-party SDKs, and more.

+### Who makes Flutter?

+Flutter is an open source project, with contributions from Google and the community.

 ### Who uses Flutter?